What are Gross Wages?

 Hourly Gross Pay is calculated by multiplying the number of hours worked in the pay period times the hourly pay rate.
 Overtime pay is also included in the gross pay calculation.

-Gross pay for salaried employees is calculated by dividing the total annual pay for that employee by the number of pay periods in a year.
+Gross wages for salaried employees is calculated by dividing the total annual pay for that employee by the number of pay periods in a year.
 For example, if a salaried employee's annual pay is $30,000, and he or she is paid twice a month, the gross pay for each of the 24 pay periods is $1250.

 Gross pay for an employee may be different from wages shown on an employee's W-2 form.
 The W-2 shows total taxable wages, and some minimum wages may need to be deducted before gross pay is determined or the W-2 wage amount is calculated.
 Some pretax deduction from employee pay aren't considered taxable income (for federal income taxes).
 Some examples of deductions that affect taxable wages: